TheOdinProject/curriculum/ruby/ruby.md

     > my_arr[3]
     => nil          # hasn't been assigned yet

 Sometimes you want to know if a value or variable is `nil` before doing something (because otherwise the operation would throw a bunch of errors at you).
-Use the method `.nil?` to ask whether it's nil or not beforehand.
+Use the method `nil?` to ask whether it's nil or not beforehand.

     > nil.nil?
     => true
     > [].nil?
     => false        # Waitasecond....

 Why is `[]` not nil?
 The array itself exists so it isn't nil... it just happens to contain no values yet so it's empty.
-If we asked for the first value of that array using `[][0].nil?`, that would be `true`.
+If we asked for the first value of that array using `[][0].nil?`, that would be `true`

 If you try to run a method on something that is `nil`, which you will inevitably do many many times by accident, you'll get the familiar `NoMethodError`:

     > user_i_looked_up_but_was_not_found_so_is_nil.empty?
     => NoMethodError: undefined method `empty?' for nil:NilClass

-**`.blank?` and `.empty?`** are similar -- both basically check if the object has nothing in it -- but `.blank?` will also ignore any whitespace characters.  *Note that `.blank?` is a method provided by Rails and is not available in Ruby*.
+**`blank?` and `empty?`** are similar -- both basically check if the object has nothing in it -- but `blank?` will also ignore any whitespace characters.  *Note that `blank?` is a method provided by Rails and is not available in Ruby*.

-We've seen lots of `puts` so far but you've probably also run across `p`.  **What's the Difference?**  `p` will give you some more information because it runs the `.inspect` method on the object while `puts` runs the `.to_s` method.  **`.inspect`** is meant to be informative where `puts` is "pretty".
+We've seen lots of `puts` so far but you've probably also run across `p`  **What's the Difference?**  `p` will give you some more information because it runs the `inspect` method on the object while `puts` runs the `to_s` method.  **`inspect`** is meant to be informative where `puts` is "pretty".
 The difference may not be readily apparent while you're only working with simple objects like strings and arrays, but you'll notice it when you start creating your own objects and you want to see what's inside (without typing out `puts my_object.inspect`).

 `=` is an **Assignment Operator** but there are a few others that are interesting and common shorthands as well:
 * `a += b` is the same as `a = a + b`